Integral Chow rings of modular compactifications of $\mathcal{M}_{1,n\leq 6}$: Introduction

 \section{Introduction}

-The study of rational Chow rings of moduli spaces of stable curves was initiated by Mumford \cite{Mum}, and continues to these days \cite{Fab, Fab2, Iza, PenevVakil, CL789}.
-A complete and explicit computation of the Chow ring is typically only possible as long as the geometry of moduli is not too complicated, e.g. when Chow equals cohomology, and in particular the moduli space is rationally connected (so, only for low values of $g$ and $n$). \emph{Integral} Chow rings are harder to compute, but in general they encode way more information.
+The study of rational Chow rings of moduli spaces of stable curves was initiated by Mumford \cite{Mum}, and continues to this day \cite{Fab, Fab2, Iza, PenevVakil, CL789}.
+A complete and explicit computation of the Chow ring is typically only possible as long as the geometry of moduli is not too complicated, e.g. when Chow equals cohomology, and in particular the moduli space is rationally connected (so, only for low values of $g$ and $n$). \emph{Integral} Chow rings are harder to compute, but in general they encode substantially more information.
 Keel computed the integral Chow ring of $\oM_{0,n}$ for every $n\geq3$ \cite{Keel}.
-In recent years, the study of integral Chow rings of moduli of stable curves has picked up a pace \cite{Lar, dilorenzo2021polarizedtwistedconicsmoduli, DLPV, Inchiostro, Per, Bishop}.
+In recent years, the study of integral Chow rings of moduli of stable curves has picked up pace \cite{Lar, dilorenzo2021polarizedtwistedconicsmoduli, DLPV, Inchiostro, Per, Bishop}.
 These computations are usually based on a stratification of the moduli space into pieces that admit a simple, finite quotient presentation, and then \emph{patching} or higher Chow groups.

 Based on the properties of alternative compactifications of $\Mcal_{1,n}$ \cite{SmythI,LekiliP,BKN}, in this paper we recognise that, at least for $g=1$ and $n\leq 6$, there is an enlargement of the moduli space of stable curves whose Chow ring admits a very simple, mostly combinatorial description: it is the moduli stack $\Gcal_{1,n}$ of Gorenstein curves polarised by the log canonical bundle.
 The Chow ring of \emph{any} modular compactification of $\Mcal_{1,n}$ can be computed from this one by excision: these include the Deligne--Mumford space of stable curves, Schubert's space of pseudostable curves, Smyth's spaces of $m$-stable curves, and many more introduced by Bozlee, Kuo and Neff.
 These are denoted by $\oM_{1,n}(Q)$, and they depend on a parameter $Q$ that is a collection of partitions of $[n]:=\{1,2,\ldots,n\}$; for instance, for $n=5$ there are 79,814,831 (!) of these compactifications.
-Our main result is the following.
+In the statement of our main theorem and throughout, we assume the indices $i$, $j$, $h$ and $k$ to be distinct.
+We also refer the reader to \Cref{not:incomparable} and \Cref{not:disc} for the meaning of $\not\sim$ and ${\disc{-}}$ in the case of subsets or partions of $[n]=\{1,2,\ldots,n\}$.

 \begin{theorem*} For $n\leq 5$, the integral Chow ring of $\Mbar_{1,n}(Q)$ is generated by $\lambda$, the first Chern class of the Hodge line bundle, and by the boundary divisors $\tau_B$, $B\subset [n]$ of cardinality $\geq 2$, parametrising curves with a rational tail marked by $B$.
 The ideal of relations is generated by: